Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques and non-uniform magnetic textures

 \subsection{Domain wall dynamics under current}

-The dynamics of magnetic textures is governed by the Landau-Lifshitz-Gilbert (LLG) equation at the basis of the continuous theory of magnetic structures, called micromagnetics \cite{Hubert1998}.
+The dynamics of magnetic textures is governed by the LLG equation, Eq. \eqref{eq:LLG}, at the basis of the continuous theory of magnetic structures, called micromagnetics \cite{Hubert1998}.
 In this framework, the local magnetization vector is written ${\bf M}\left( {\bf r},t\right)=M_\mathrm{s} {\bf m}\left( {\bf r},t\right)$, where the spontaneous magnetization modulus $M_\mathrm{s}$ depends on temperature, whereas the unit vector ${\bf m}$ specifies its local orientation as a function of space and time.
-The general LLG equation is

-where $\gamma >0 $ is the (absolute value of the) gyromagnetic ratio (1.76$\times10^{11}$~s$^{-1}\cdot$T$^{-1}$ for free electrons), and $\alpha$ the Gilbert damping parameter (no dimensions).
-The dynamics is driven by the effective field introduced by Landau and Lifshitz as the (functional) derivative of energy density $\mathcal{E}$ {\em versus} magnetization ${\bf B}_{\bf M}=- \delta \mathcal{E} / \delta {\bf M}$, and by other torques ${\bf T}$ that may not derive from an energy density, notably the torques induced by an electrical current.
-These are of two forms.
+The torques induced by an electrical current on the magnetic texture are of two forms.
 On the one hand, the STT is generally written, in its local version, as the sum of so-called adiabatic and non-adiabatic terms \cite{Beach2008}

 where the velocity ${\bf u}$ is proportional to the electrical current density in the magnetic material, its spin polarization etc., and where $\beta$ is the non-adiabaticity factor (no dimensions).
 This torque is proportional to the gradient of magnetization along the current direction and thus vanishes in the domains.
 On the other hand, the SOT is expressed by Eq. \eqref{eq:torquedef}.
-The SOT does not depend on the gradient of the magnetization at the lowest order, hence acts also on the magnetization within the domains [for higher order expansion, see \citet{Bijl2012}].
+It does not depend on the gradient of the magnetization at the lowest order, hence acts also on the magnetization within the domains [for higher order expansion, see \citet{Bijl2012}].
 Note that in general when a current is applied to a magnet/metal bilayer, it flows both into the magnet, leading to STT, and into the metal, leading to SOT in the magnet as well as to an Oersted field.
-We thus need to study the effect of these three torques on DWs.
+We thus need to study the effect of these three torques on domain walls.